Grunwald Square (Warsaw)

-Grunwald Square (Polish: Plac Grunwaldzki) is an urban square in Warsaw, Poland.
+Grunwald Square (/pl/; Plac Grunwaldzki) is an urban square in Warsaw, Poland.
 It is located in the district of Żoliborz, at the crossing of Broniewskiego Street, Jana Pawła II Avenue, Popiełuszki Street, Wojska Polskiego Avenue, and Matysiakówny Street.

 Name

 The square was named in 1926 after the village of Grunwald in Warmian–Masurian Voivodeship, Poland, which on 15 July 1410, was the site of the Battle of Grunwald, that ended in a decisive Polish–Lithuanian victory.